 Screening tests can help find cancer at an early stage, before symptoms appear.
 When abnormal tissue or cancer is found early, it may be easier to treat or cure.
 By the time symptoms appear, the cancer may have grown and spread.
 This can make the cancer harder to treat or cure.

 It is important to remember that when your doctor suggests a screening test, it does not always mean he or she thinks you have cancer.
 Screening tests...

 treatment for testicular cancer, your doctor will schedule a thorough follow-up

-program to monitor your recovery, especially if you participate in a
+program to monitor your recovery, especially if you are doing

 Periodic imaging tests such as chest X-rays or